obo-spi/react-context-oidc/README.md

 ### Description

 This package handles oidc-client package in a react application.
-It enables react application to connect with an external login, and protect the fully application or just few routes or component.
+It enables react applications to connect with an external login, and protect the fully application or just few routes or component.
 The packages proposes the following features :

 - _AuthenticationProvider_ : Api Context Provider to initate the package (usually in index.js)
 - _AuthenticationConsummer_ : to manipulate some oidc objects and functions